cookies-xor-cream/HugoTest/content/posts/poetry/karma-means-defanging-myself.md

 I knew I did.

 Just pull my teeth,
-And lay them bare,
+and lay them bare,
-With locust swarms
+with locust swarms
-It might be fair.
+it might be fair.